auth0/Lock-Google.Android/README.md

 ## Before you start using Lock-Google

-In order to use Google APIs you'll need to register your Android application in [Google Developer Console](https://console.developers.google.com/project) and get your `web client id`.
+In order to use Google APIs you'll need to register your Android application in [Google Developer Console](https://console.developers.google.com/project) and get your `Web Client ID`.
 We recommend following Google's [quickstart](https://developers.google.com/mobile/add?platform=android), just pick `Google Sign-In`.
-Then generate a new `OAuth 2.0 client id` for a Web Application in the [Credentials](https://console.developers.google.com/apis/credentials?project=_) page.
+Then generate a new `OAuth 2.0 Client ID` for a Web Application in the [Credentials](https://console.developers.google.com/apis/credentials?project=_) page.
 Take the value and use it to configure your Google Connection's `Client ID` in [Auth0 Dashboard](https://manage.auth0.com/#/connections/social).
 Save this value for later as it will be used in the android provider configuration.

 > For more information please check Google's [documentation](https://developers.google.com/identity/sign-in/android/)